-A pulmonary rehabilitation program initiated following hospitalisation for AECOPD is clinically effective, safe and is associated with a reduction in subsequent hospital admissions (Spruit 2013).
-Therefore every effort should be made to ensure patients are referred to and can access a pulmonary rehabilitation program upon discharge from hospital for an AECOPD.
+A pulmonary rehabilitation program initiated following hospitalisation for an exacerbation of COPD is clinically effective, safe and is associated with a reduction in subsequent hospital admissions (Spruit 2013).
+Therefore every effort should be made to ensure patients are referred to and can access a pulmonary rehabilitation program upon discharge from hospital for an exacerbation.